 Bringing the healing home

 I remembered hearing about the benefits of a concept called forest bathing.
-Contrary to any uncomfortable images the name might conjure up, your clothing stays on.
+Contrary to any uncomfortable images the name might conjure up at first, your clothing stays on.
 The ritual involves walking slowly and mindfully through the woods while breathing deeply.
 The practice was pioneered in Japan and it's now a popular form of health therapy for the country's stressed-out office workers.
 It's gaining popularity in North America too.

 Anyone up for a trip to the mountains?